dataphos/dataphos-core/README.md

 az login
 ```

+If this ran successfully, it would be a good idea to also update your `az`.
 If you got an error because you don't have `az` installed, please follow the instructions on [this](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) link to install it.
 After the installation, please restart the terminal and try the command above again.

 You need to have access to the [Syntio - Microsoft Azure (Enterprise)](https://portal.azure.com/#@syntio.net/resource/subscriptions/a8330230-b8a0-4839-8650-17faf7ddcc42/overview) subscription.
 If you don't have access, please create a post in the [Security and Infrastructure](https://teams.microsoft.com/l/channel/19%3A5c191b040ad54297a9e6caa16f918810%40thread.skype/Security%20and%20Infrastructure?groupId=60ba0e91-26c9-47ae-81e9-974956868bbf&tenantId=e27500de-8438-45fb-8228-8bf0cc45248b) channel.